na-na-hi/renget/archive/hn3bd.md

 You don't have to summarize from the first reply itself.
 Allow at least 2 or 3 chats, and then start the summarization process.

+## First: Disable Jailbreak

+Are you using the Hoping with Slaude version?
+Then for the summarizer to work, you have to disable the jailbreak.
+Slaudehope is strict with its formatting instructions.
+Also, don't forget to turn it on back again after summarizing!

 ## Time to Generate!
 ![generate now](https://files.catbox.moe/lvzrda.png)